dy/gl-waveform/readme.md

 //undefined offset will move window to the tail of data, negative - from the tail.
 offset: null,

-// Place lines in logarithmic fashion, which makes contrast of peaks
+// Place data in logarithmic fashion, which makes feeble data more contrast
 log: true,

 // Colormap for the data
 palette: ['white', 'black'],

+// Fill background into color
+background: null,

+// Enable alpha to make transparent canvas
+alpha: false,

-// Draw each frame or only data/options changes
+// Draw automatically every frame or only data/options changes
 autostart: false,

 // Worker mode, a bit heavy for main thread to sample huge waveforms
 worker: true,

-// Webgl-context options, or existing context instance
-context: {
-	antialias: false,
-	width: 400,
-	height: 200,
-	canvas: canvas
-},

 // Enable panning/zooming by dragging/scrolling
 pan: true,
 zoom: true
 ```

-### waveform.set(data, cb?)

-Place new data as the source waveform.
-The view will be automatically repainted in the next frame.

 ### waveform.push(data, cb?)